You are probably looking for the NEWER DRAFT OF THIS LAW

-1. Set up specialized security management institutions and persons responsible for security management, and conduct security background checks on those responsible persons and personnel in critical positions;
+(1) Set up specialized security management bodies and persons responsible for security management, and conduct security background checks on those responsible persons and personnel in critical positions;

-2. Periodically conduct network security education, technical training and skills assessment for employees;
+(2) Periodically conduct network security education, technical training and skills evaluations for employees;

-3. Conduct disaster backups of important systems and databases;
+(3) Conduct disaster recovery backups of important systems and databases;

-5. Other obligations as provided by law or administrative regulations.
+(5) Other obligations provided by law or administrative regulations.

-Article 29: Key information infrastructure operators purchasing network products and services shall sign a security confidentiality agreement with the provider, clarifying duties and responsibilities for security and confidentiality.
+Article 29: Critical information infrastructure operators purchasing network products and services shall sign a security and confidentiality agreement with the provider, clarifying duties and responsibilities for security and confidentiality.

-Article 30: Key information infrastructure operators purchasing network products and services that might influence national security shall go through a security inspection organized by the national cyberspace administration and relevant departments of the State Council.
+Article 30: Key information infrastructure operators purchasing network products and services that might influence national security shall go through a security inspection organized by the State network information departments and relevant departments of the State Council.
 Specific measures are provided separately by the State Council.

 Article 32: At least once a year, critical information infrastructure operators shall conduct an inspection and assessment of their networks security and risks that might exists either personally, or through retaining a specialized institution; and submit a network security report on the circumstances of the inspection and assessment as well as improvement measures taken, to be sent to the relevant department responsible for critical information infrastructure security protection efforts.

-Article 33: The national cyberspace administration shall coordinate relevant departments as a whole, establishing a coordination mechanism.
+Article 33: The State network information departments shall coordinate relevant departments as a whole, establishing a coordination mechanism.
 With respect to the security protection of critical information infrastructure, the following measures may be adopted: